Confidentiality of Library Records and Patron Information

 Adopted Date October 16, 2007.

-It is the policy of the Stark County District Library to protect the privacy of those who use the library.
+It is the policy of Stark Library to protect the privacy of those who use the library.
 Library employees and volunteers shall protect information from and about Library patrons, which includes requests for information and materials, online sites and resources accessed, and any borrowing transactions.

 1) Library records and patron information as they are defined in O.R.C.
 149.432 are confidential, and library records shall not be released nor shall patron information be disclosed except in compliance with O.R.C.
 149.432 by library employees authorized to do so by the Executive Director or his designee.